Peer SupportAbout Peer Support Training

 Peer Mentors are individuals who have lived experience and currently work in the field as peer supporters, bringing their knowledge, skills and passion to program participants.
 Peer Mentors facilitate and contribute to small and large group discussions, provide resources as required and help build group safety and trust.

 Training coordinators support participants by compiling curriculum, arranging food and other supplies and ensuring that learning accommodations are in place before and during the program.
+Training coordinators are always available to listen to and respond to feedback when appropriate.

 Facilitators may come from within the Stella’s Place network or may be from one of our many partner organizations.
 Facilitators are chosen for their expertise in their field along with their ability to partner with young adults to provide a rich, engaging and interactive learning experience and to support participant success.